jensmeder/FSKModem/README.md

-iOS-FSK-Modem
+FSKModem
 =============

-The iOS FSK Modem framework allows sending and receiving data from any iOS devices via the head phone jack.
+The FSKModem framework allows sending and receiving data from any iOS or OS X device via the head phone jack.
 It uses frequency shift keying (FSK) to modulate a sine curve carrier signal to transmit bits.
 On top of that it uses a serial protocol to transmit single bytes and a simple packet protocol to cluster bytes.

 ## System requirements

-iOS 7.0 or later
+iOS 7.0+ or Mac OS X 10.7+

 ## Project setup